abdullahmansoor727/first-vuex-app/README.md

-# First Vuex Application - Todo App
+# First Vue Application with Vuex - Todo App

 This application was developed to get a better understanding of how Vuex manages state in Vue.js.
 A live demo of the todo app can be seen at https://abdullahmansoor727.github.io/first-vuex-app/